chanzuckerberg/cellxgene-census/docs/census_notebook_guidelines.md

 > 2. Fetching all human lung data from the Census.
 > 3. Obtaining QC metrics for this data slice.

 ### `is_primary_data` knowledge reinforcement

 Immediately after the Table of Contents the following text must be included.
 This helps any reader get an understanding of the important cell metadata variable `is_primary_data`.
-In addition, as much as possible examples querying the census should be done selecting cells where `is_primary_data` equals `True`
+In addition, as much as possible examples querying the census should be done selecting cells where `is_primary_data` equals `True`.

 > ⚠️ Note that the Census RNA data includes duplicate cells present across multiple datasets, these can be filtered in or out using the cell metadata variable `is_primary_data`.

 ### Sections